HIGHLIGHTS OF PRESCRIBING INFORMATION

 - Anaphylactic Reactions [see Warnings and Precautions (5.7)]

 - Serious Skin Reactions [see Warnings and Precautions (5.9)]

 - Hematologic Toxicity [see Warnings and Precautions (5.12)]

 6.1 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 Adverse reaction data were derived from patients who received DAYPRO in multidose, controlled, and open-label clinical trials.
-Rates for events from clinical trial experience are based on 2253 patients who took 1200 to 1800 mg DAYPRO per day in clinical trials.
-Of these, 1721 were treated for at least 1 month, 971 for at least 3 months, and 366 for more than 1 year.
+Rates for events from clinical trial experience are based on 2253 patients who took 1200 mg to 1800 mg DAYPRO per day in clinical trials.
+Of these, 1721 patients were treated for at least 1 month, 971 patients for at least 3 months, and 366 patients for more than 1 year.

 Cardiovascular system: edema.